pigpigyyy/Yuescript/README.md

 _call_4["else"](_call_4, res)
 ```

-* Add feature of `reusing variable` which helps generate reduced Lua codes.
+* Feature of `Reusing variable` which helps generate reduced Lua codes.
 For example, MoonPlus will generate codes from:
 ```Moonscript
 with leaf
   .world 1,2,3